MegaArman/tap-nyc/README.md

 as they either produced errors or produced incorrect looking output.
 Lastly, I only want to see output from my output-formatter if a test fails as the output from nyc can already be bulky on its own.

+## install
+To install as a developer dependency:

+    npm install tap-nyc --save-dev

 ## how to use with tapejs and nyc
     nyc tape tests/*.js | tap-nyc